hth313/OS4/doc/semimerged.rst

 The execute direct feature is there to ensure that the function executes immediately on key down.
-If you press and hold the normal ``RCL`` key, it will put up its name and prompt immediately before you release the key.
+If you press and hold the normal ``RCL`` key, it will put up its name and prompt immediately, you do not need to release the key.
 A function such as ``SIN`` will go through a timeout and cause a ``NULL`` message if held for long enough.

-Using execute direct means that we can mimic the behavior of ``RCL``, as it acts immediately on key press and it will not go through the ``NULL`` test.
+Using execute direct means that we can mimic the behavior of ``RCL`` as it acts immediately on key press and it will not go through the ``NULL`` test.